Insurance is precautionary, Investments are progressive.

 See the image below for the discontinuance charges in HDFC Life ProGrowth Plus.

 It you are in the initial years of your HDFC Life ProGrowth Plus, it is not too late for you to switch to better investment instruments.
-You can download this form here to cancel or discontinue your HDFC ProGrowth Plus to restructure your portfolio.
+You can download this HDFC ProGrowth Plus PDF here to cancel the policy and restructure your portfolio.

 Also, your life cover benefits of HDFC Life ProGrowth Plus will be ceased the moment you submit your discontinuance request.
 Hence it is advisable to make sure you have your life insurance taken care of, before you surrender your HDFC Life ProGrowth Plus.